itbeauregard/sweet-pea-farm/README.md

 3. Smartphone compatibility: I didn't test for smartphones as much, though I think using Bulma helped to make my app more flexible.
 I'd like to test those views because I know potential employers do a lot of scoping from their phones now.

 4. Error messages: Just like with last project, I neglected to add using-facing errors messages, which means the user's only indication of failure is that the page isn't changing.

+5. Seed & Example data: I did not create seed data for this project which would be super useful in professionally demo-ing this app.
+Right now, the data table entries are... less professional.